ajantaju/F4FEVR/README.md

 Create character.

-When you have pipboy, open NAC X configuration holotape.
+When you have pipboy, open NAC X configuration holotape (in Armor/Clothes section of the pipboy)

   - Disable vignette (Visual Setting)